marmelab/json-graphql-server/packages/graphql-schema-from-json/README.md

 ## Generated Types and Queries

-Based on your data, `json-to-graphql-schema` will generate a schema with one type per entity, as well as 3 query types and 3 mutation types.
+Based on your data, `graphql-schema-from-json` will generate a schema with one type per entity, as well as 3 query types and 3 mutation types.
 For instance for the `Post` entity:

 ```graphql
 type Query {